esudh/esudh.github.io/_pages/workshopsandlectures.md

 Schedule:

-Class 1: Theory of archives – an introduction
+- Class 1: Theory of archives – an introduction
-Class 2: Digital archives – examples and reviewing participant collections Class 3: Modeling the domain
+- Class 2: Digital archives – examples and reviewing participant collections
-Class 4:Metadata – methods of description, challenges, and dilemmas Class 5: Introduction to Omeka-S – setting up and structuring an archive Class 6: Using Tropy – basic features and integration with Omeka Hands-On Session: Working on participant collections Class 7: Archives of the present – Capturing and preserving digital traces Class 8: Linking and integrating with external resources and authority files Class 9: Publishing – designing Omeka pages for public access Class 10: Summary and reflections
+- Class 3: Modeling the domain
+- Class 4: Metadata – methods of description, challenges, and dilemmas
+- Class 5: Introduction to Omeka-S – setting up and structuring an archive
+- Class 6: Using Tropy – basic features and integration with Omeka
+- Hands-On Session: Working on participant collections
+- Class 7: Archives of the present – Capturing and preserving digital traces
+- Class 8: Linking and integrating with external resources and authority files
+- Class 9: Publishing – designing Omeka pages for public access
+- Class 10: Summary and reflections

 To enrich the learning experience, this workshop will aim to incorporate:
 - Case studies of successful digital archive projects